SOUND WAVES including ultrasound and earthquake waves

 Ultrasound of very high frequency sound waves are used in scanning pregnant women to monitor the progress of unborn baby.

-So how does ultrasound scanning work?
+More on how does ultrasound scanning work?

-When sound waves (in this case ultrasound) are passing from one medium to another (solid or liquid - body fluid, tissue, bone, organs etc.) some are reflected, and some are transmitted and refracted at the boundary interface (see right diagram).
+When sound waves (in this case ultrasound) are passing from one medium to another (solid or liquid - body fluid, tissue, bone, organs etc.) some are partially reflected, and some are transmitted and refracted at the boundary interface (see right diagram).

 The time for reflections to take place at a particular angle is measured i.e. the time it takes for the sound impulses to be emitted from the transmitter and reflected back off a boundary and the return signals picked up by the detector.
 The recorded data is processed by a computer to build up a 3D video on the screen from which individual images can be viewed and even printed out (for medical checks-investigation and hopefully for the delight of expectant parents).